 - Type in sudo chmod go-rx /Users/username

-Use VPN For Mac Encryption
+Use a VPN for Mac encryption

 Today, it is a common practice for hackers to gain access to your network through your original IP and trace it back to its provenance.
 A VPN can hide your original location with a make-over IP to provide privacy and anonymity online if you don’t know much about networks.
 Use the best VPN for Mac available to ensure Mac encryption.

-Disable IPv6 And Airport
+Disable IPv6 and Airport

 - Click on the “Apple” menu.